darekf77/button-dropdown/README.md

-button dropdown for Angular 2 or 4
+button dropdown for Angular 2 or 4 with scss
 ---------------

 Make dropdown from any button!